SAP workload on Azure virtual machine supported scenarios

 |On-premises Windows Active Directory||Supported|

-The above doesn't affect the usage of Azure Active Directory accounts for single-sign-on (SSO) scenarios with SAP applications.
+The above doesn't affect the usage of Microsoft Entra accounts for single-sign-on (SSO) scenarios with SAP applications.

 An SAP 2-Tier configuration is considered to be built up out of a combined layer of the SAP DBMS and application layer that run on the same server or VM unit.
 The second tier is considered to be the user interface layer.
 For a 2-Tier configuration, the DBMS, and SAP application layer share the resources of the Azure VM.
 As a result, you need to configure the different components in a way that these components don't compete for resources.
 You also need to be careful to not oversubscribe the resources of the VM.
 Such a configuration doesn't provide any high availability, beyond the Azure Service Level agreements of the different Azure components involved.